 a.
 Undesired appearance

 Patients expect an improvement in their appearance following dermal filler injections.
 However, if the appearance is significantly worse after soft tissue filler injections, then corrective treatments must be offered as this is widely regarded as a major complication.
 For example, if hyaluronic acid has been injected as a filler and needs changing, then injections of enzyme hyaluronidase can dissolve it.
 Just a small amount is sufficient to make the required change.
-Multiple injections could be required to get the desired result.
+Multiple injections may possibly be required to get the desired result.

 b.
 Nodule formation and infection

 It is not uncommon for patients to be able to feel the fillers under their skin after it has been injected.
 However, often these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
-There is always a likelihood of infection developing within these nodules, and patients could require a course of antibiotics to manage it.
+There is always a likelihood of infection developing within these nodules, and patients may possibly require a course of antibiotics to manage it.
 This must be constantly reviewed.

 c.
 Blockage of blood circulation

 This is a worrying complication and is usually seen when fillers are injected into the forehead area (glabella).
 The concern is one of blockage of the arteries or veins, and this should be kept an eye out for.
-If it does occur, patients could experience symptoms such as a change in the colour of their skin or pain.
+If it does occur, patients may possibly experience symptoms such as a change in the colour of their skin or pain.
 It should be treated straight away, and the area affected must be gently massaged.
 The filler needs to be aspirated out and hot fomentation must be applied to help dilate the blood vessels.
-2% nitroglycerin paste could be beneficial.
+2% nitroglycerin paste may possibly be beneficial.
 If needed, patients must be given oral steroids to reduce swelling.
 Patients must be closely monitored, and if needed a vascular surgical opinion must be sought.

 These are complications that are seen after 2 weeks of the procedure.
 They are once again classed as minor and major complications.

 The presence of visible nodules or skin irregularities is the most common delayed complication.
 This is particularly common if the filler is not injected deep enough into the skin.
-They could cause a bluish colour due to a phenomenon called the Tyndall effect, and this is often clearly evident in the area just beneath the eyes.
+They may possibly cause a bluish colour due to a phenomenon called the Tyndall effect, and this is often clearly evident in the area just beneath the eyes.
 This discolouration can last for years.

 The skin loses fullness and youthfulness as we age.
 This is as a result of reduction in elasticity on the skin causing the skin to sag, droop, recede and becomes hollow/deep.
 This is a clear sign of aging which require treatment for a fuller youthful appearance.